- We will confirm your information, vehicle, name, and appointment time.

 - You will be asked to fill out a waiver on our tablet.

-- Once your vehicle is finished, we will hand your keys back and take payment for the tuning session.
+- Once your vehicle is finished, we will do a final street check for driveability

 - We accept all major credit cards, but we prefer if you can pay via Paypal.